Jamesha123/BookRecommender/README.md

 ## Postman

-Import `Book-Recommendation-API.postman_collection.json` for ready-made API tests.
+Import `Book-Recommendation-API.postman_collection.json` (if included in the repo) for ready-made API tests.